cprieto/roboblog/content/2018-02-12-ocaml-and-sequences-from-scratch-part-3.md

 See?
 I told you `fold` is a very powerful function ;)

 Next time (I hope) we will talk more about _tail recursion_ and why some functions in the Caml standard library are not tail recursive (and core offers both versions).
+As usual the Jupyter notebook with more of my notes (and the origin of this series) is in [my GitHub repo](https://github.com/cprieto/notebooks/blob/master/ocaml/OCaml_lists.ipynb).